In addition to the formal positions listed below, we are always interested in hearing from motivated applicants at

 Laboratory & Computational Biophysics of Ion Channels

 Three types of Research/Degree Projects are currently available in the ligand-gated ion channels group, headed by Prof Erik Lindahl.
 Under the supervision of Dr. Reba Howard, students will focus on laboratory or computational biophysics approaches to investigate the structure and function of proteins involved in cellular regulation and signaling, particularly the activation and modulation of ion channels.

 Project 1—Electrophysiology of Novel Receptor Variants

-Express and characterize ion channel proteins in a model cell system, using molecular biology and voltage-clamp recordings to quantify expression, gating, and modulation towards structure determination and/or drug development.
+Express and characterize ion channel proteins in Xenopus oocytes, using molecular biology and voltage-clamp recordings to quantify expression, gating, and modulation towards structure determination and drug development.

 Project 2—Simulating Ion Channel Gating and Modulation

-Harness recent structure-function data to simulate and analyze ion channel models, using methods such as molecular dynamics and docking to probe structural changes, drug binding, and/or novel mutations.
+Harness recent structure-function data to simulate and analyze ion channel models, using methods such as molecular dynamics and docking to probe structural changes, drug binding, and novel mutations.